JacobLKZ/LKZ_BACS1053/README.md

 Cinema complex database

-Each member needs to make 3 distinct queries
+Each member needed to make 3 distinct queries